CombeanJavaBeans for Combinatorial Optimization |

 You shall find Combean useful if you want to achieve one of the following objectives:

 Combean works very well together with its sister project swIMP. swIMP makes existing C or C++ optimization codes available under Java and thus largely increases the set of available solvers for Combean.
 You can use swIMP if you are working on a POSIX-compatible UNIX platform.
-In particular, swIMP provides a Java-wrapper for the Open Solver Interface of the Coin-OR-project that allows access to numerous well-known solvers, like Cplex, XPRESS, GLPK or Clp.
+In particular, swIMP provides a Java-wrapper for the Open Solver Interface of the COIN-OR-project that allows access to numerous well-known solvers, like Cplex, XPRESS, GLPK or Clp.

 One main contribution of Combean is a set of interfaces for combinatorial data structures, like various kinds of graphs, and optimization algorithms, like shortest paths, flows or linear programming.
 The classes in Combean collaborate only through these interfaces such that the actual implementation can be easily exchanged.